Société Protectrice

 The shortcomings of the said convention according to the Humane Society of Morocco

-Although skeptical, Moroccan animal protection associations and international organizations initially welcomed this famous convention, only to quickly realize that it was only an announcement effect rather than a real policy of resolution of the problem.
+Although skeptical, Moroccan animal protection associations and international organizations initially welcomed this famous convention, only to quickly realize that it was only an announcement effect rather than a real policy for resolving the problem.
 In fact, the convention has not been seriously developed and even less implemented.

 1. Role of animal protection associations:

-No one knows street animals like animal protection associations.
-It was therefore essential to involve them as major stakeholders in the convention, rather than assigning them secondary or tertiary roles, such as simply providing funds and raising awareness about the TNVR programme.
-Associations must have a major role and a right of oversight over the entire process of the TNVR operation, including budgets, dogs catching, provisional detention structures, living conditions, hospitalization, dogs release back to their original places and monitoring of released animals.
+No one knows about street animals like animal protection associations.
+It was, therefore, essential to involve them as major stakeholders in the convention, rather than assigning them secondary or tertiary roles, such as simply providing funds and raising awareness about the TNVR program.
+Associations must have a major role and a right of oversight over the entire process of the TNVR operation, including budgets, dog catching, provisional detention structures, living conditions, hospitalization, dog release back to their original places, and monitoring of released animals.
 We also recommend setting up a national command center to implement and supervise this program.

 2. Adequate infrastructure:

-First of all, we need to clarify the terms, as the devil is in the details: the terms pound, dispensary and shelter are intentionally or unintentionally confused in the terminology used by the Ministry of the Interior and the media.
+First, we need to clarify the terms, as the devil is in the details: pound, dispensary, and shelter are intentionally or unintentionally confused in the terminology used by the Ministry of the Interior and the media.
 That said, we recommend the construction of modern dispensaries in all cities in Morocco, dedicated solely to the TNVR operation.

 3. Animal Protection Law: